 The sources consulted to trace the aforesaid Before, already said, referred to, or recited.

-process include both written and oral literature and interviews conducted with members of the Meghwal community.
+This term is used frequently in deeds, leases, and contracts of sale of real property to refer to the property without describing it in detail each time it is mentioned; for example,"the aforesaid premises. process include both written and oral literature and interviews conducted with members of the Meghwal community.
 The literature analyzed include oral traditions associated with Dalibai, a low caste female deity worshipped by the Meghwals and a text titled Meghwal Itehas (History of Meghwals) authored by a Dalit writer named Swami Gokuldas in the Vikram Samvat 2001/1994 A.D.
 Oral traditions suggesting deification of Dalibai, her association with Ramdev, a Rajput warrior who was de·i·fy

 tr.v. dei·fied, dei·fy·ing, dei·fies